 The practical and economic consequences of inadequate child care are enormous.
-The economic impact of \$1.34 billion annually for Tennessee and \$43 million annually for Tri-Cities highlighted in this report is just the tip of the iceberg.
+The economic impact of \$1.34 billion annually in this report is just the tip of the iceberg.

-A massive body of research has documented impressive returns on investment for high quality early education programs of \$7-13 for every \$1 invested from longer-term positive effects on employment, health, criminal activity, and dependence on government assistance.12 Improving quality, affordability, and access could have a dramatic impact on the Tri-Cities workforce of today, workforce of tomorrow, and future economic prosperity.
+A massive body of research has documented impressive returns on investment for high quality early education programs of \$7-13 for every \$1 invested from longer-term positive effects on employment, health, criminal activity, and dependence on government assistance.
+Improving quality, affordability, and access could have a dramatic impact on Tennessee's workforce of today, our workforce of tomorrow and our future economic prosperity as a state.

-There's a 'triple bottom line' for high-quality child care.
+"There's a 'triple bottom line' for high-quality child care.
 Not only is it a major factor for workforce and business productivity; it also supports economic mobility for families, while helping close the skills gap so young children are prepared for success in school."

 The good news is that Tennessee has significant unspent resources - nearly \$1 billion over the past 5 years - which, if redirected more effectively, could go a long way towards supporting innovative new solutions.
 The federal government supports families' need for child care with funding to states (e.g. the Child Care and Development Block Grant, Temporary Assistance to Needy Families) and through the tax code.
-Much of this and other resources have been underutilized in Tennessee for many years, and could be deployed more strategically to address quality, affordability and access.13 Tennessee is in a uniquely strong position with existing money and other resources available to start fixing the child care crisis.
+Much of this and other resources have been underutilized in Tennessee for many years, and could be deployed more strategically to address quality, affordability, and access.
+Tennessee is in a uniquely strong position with existing money and other resources available to start fixing the child care crisis.